ArvinDelavari/Digital-Circuits-Verilog/README.md

 # Digital-Circuits-Verilog

 This repository includes some sample digital circuits scripted in Verilog HDL.
-Purpose of this repository is to maintain modules used in CPUs and computer architecture material used in digital design.
+Purpose of this repository is to maintain modules used in CPUs and computer architecture techniques performed in Verilog used in digital design and CPU design based on RISC-V ISA.

 Each folder includes 4 files:
 - module.v
 - testbench.v